 Pornography is reaching epidemic proportions in the lives of men and, to a lesser extent, women.
 Followers of Jesus are not immune.

 As pornography is allowed to infiltrate our lives, it grows.
 It alters the way we view people – viewing and then treating them as objects for personal gratification rather than as humans who are "image of God."
 It has a devastating negative impact on, among other things, our minds, hearts, families, time, and bodies.
 Consider viewing "9 things you should know about pornography and the brain."

 1. Admitting to yourself before God that engaging in pornography is a sinful practice.
 This honesty calls for a change of heart.

 2. Confessing this sin to God and claiming his forgiveness and cleansing (1 John 1:9).

 3. "Stripping off" the practice and replacing it with God-honoring practices.
 This includes:

 If this is an issue in your life, here is one helpful resource: How to Deal with Sexual Addiction.

 Ask, "Are there sinful beliefs, attitudes, and practices ('yeast') in my life?"

 Pray the text of Psalm 139:23-24 as your own prayer.

-As the Lord places his hand on an area, issue, or practice in your life submit to him and take action.
-Confess it (1 John 1:9), remove it, replace it, and become accountable about it to another.
+As the Lord places his hand on an area, issue, or practice in your life, submit to Him and take action.
+Confess it (1 John 1:9), remove it, replace it, and become accountable for it to another.